 Editor’s note: Please remember to follow social distancing guidelines, wear masks and ensure you’re abiding by local orders when traveling.
 Stay safe and be responsible!

 Whether you are looking to get out of dodge before school starts or you are dreaming of future family vacations, we’ve got some kid-friendly vacation rentals for you.
 These nearby Airbnb rentals are perfect for families and some are big enough to bring along the grandparents as well.
-We’ve got rental homes on the beach, pet-friendly rentals and even a treehouse in the redwoods.
+We’ve got rental homes on the beach, pet-friendly rentals and even a train caboose in the redwoods.
 Pack your bags and book your stay today!

 Train Caboose in the Redwoods